In The Yorkshire Dales

 some isolated locations many of which can be accessed by public transport.

-Many of the walks make use of the excellent Settle-Carlisle train service
+Many of the walks make use of the excellent DalesBus and Settle-Carlisle

 Here and e mail a short message together with any comments or suggestions!

-and the 3 Peaks - A selection of walks around Ribblehead
+and the 3 Peaks - A selection of walks around the Station

-and the Three Peaks area all making use of the excellent Settle-Carlisle
+Inn, Ribblehead and the Three Peaks area all making use of the excellent

-Railway service.
-These include the peaks of Pen-y-ghent, Ingleborough,
+Settle-Carlisle Railway service.
+These include the peaks of Pen-y-ghent,

-Whernside and Great Knoutberry plus a few low level alternatives.
+Ingleborough, Whernside and Great Knoutberry plus a few low level

-Station and the Moorcock Inn -Some spectacular upland walks
+Station -Some spectacular upland walks in this isolated area.

 The area takes in parts of upper Wensleydale, the upper Eden Valley